corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 {{< /warning >}}

 The following example shows a complete configuration file for Corda deployment in an environment in which:
-- The Cluster database is isolated from the State Manager database.
+- ahe Cluster database is isolated from the State Manager database.
-- All manged state types are stored within a single State Manager database.
+- all manged state types are stored within a single State Manager database.
-- Kafka is using a trusted TLS certificate and SASL authentication is enabled.
+- Kafka uses a trusted TLS certificate and SASL authentication is enabled.
-- Runtime credentials (unique per worker) to access Cluster database are automatically generated during deployment.
+- runtime credentials (unique per worker) to access cluster databases are automatically generated during deployment.
-- Runtime credentials (unique per worker and state type) to access State Manager database are automatically generated during deployment.
+- runtime credentials (unique per worker and state type) to access state manager database are automatically generated during deployment.
-- The REST API is exposed via an AWS Network Load Balancer, and the generated password for the initial admin user is retrieved from a secret.
+- the REST API is exposed via an AWS Network Load Balancer, and the generated password for the initial admin user is retrieved from a secret.

 ```yaml
 image: